Italian nobility: Italian Republic

 In 1946, the Kingdom of Italy was replaced by a republic.
 Under the Italian Constitution adopted in 1948, titles of nobility, although still used as a courtesy, are not legally recognised.

-Certain predicati (territorial designations) recognised before 1922 may continue to be attached to surnames and used in legal documents.
+Certain predicati (nobiliary particles and/or territorial designations) recognised before 1922 may continue to be attached to surnames and used in legal documents.
 Often these were historic feudal territories of noble families.
 Although a high court ruling in 1967 definitively established that the heraldic-nobiliary legislation of the Kingdom of Italy (1861–1946) is not current law, the title of the head of the noble family is still accorded to all descendants as courtesy titles.

 Titles of nobility

 The southern kingdoms of Naples, Sicily, and Sardinia, as well as the Papal states, granted titles as in monarchies such as Spain, France, or England: duke, marquis, count, baron.
 The title of viscount was not, however, as frequent in Italy as elsewhere.
 Joseph Bonaparte conferred the title "prince" to be hereditary on his children and grandchildren.

-In Northern Italy and Tuscany the situation was complicated by the many kinds of authorities granting titles.